Josh Warrington fights for redemption in a perfect storm

 In the first fight, Warrington was hurt early, too bold, careless, confident and was dropped heavily and awkwardly in round four.
 He was stunned and looked scared on the canvas – his eyes betrayed his desire, trust me.
 He was also badly hurt.
 He came out on unsteady legs for the fifth and carried on with his plan to walk through Lara.
 It never worked and in the ninth he was dropped again and this time the horror show was over.
 It was, and too many people forget this, a great fight and I had it 4-4 in rounds before the bell for the ninth sounded.

 In the rematch he will be smarter in all aspects of the game.
-He will be smarter and use the basics; he can jab and he will, he can move and he will and he can block shots with his gloves and shoulder and not with his head and chin.
+He will be smarter and use the basics; he can jab and he will, he can move and he will, and he can block shots with his gloves and shoulder and not with his head and chin.
 Lara, remember, was young, keen and hungry when he arrived in February for the first fight, but he was not an avoided boxer, not a man with a damaging reputation.
 Warrington made Lara that night, it is that simple.
 That might sound harsh, sorry.

 It is, in many ways, the perfect rematch.
 The winner from the first fight was a heavy, heavy underdog and the loser from the first fight is now in a classic must-win fight.
 Throw in about 20,000 of Warrington’s Leeds faithful and you have a perfect storm of a boxing night.